Mortgage Calculator

 Takaful is not available in Australia.
 We overcome this problem by including a term in the Wakalah Agreement which states that the Customer is purchasing the insurance on behalf of the Financier, and the Financier has adjusted the payments to include the insurance premium.
 This acknowledgement in relation to premium payment is expressly recognised and evidenced as a key term of the Wakalah.

-From a Shariah perspective, the Amanah contracts have been drafted such that the Financier is considered as the one purchasing, and enjoying the benefit of the insurance.
-In these circumstances, the insurance is permissible under Shariah.
+From a Sharia perspective, the Amanah contracts have been drafted such that the Financier is considered as the one purchasing, and enjoying the benefit of the insurance.
+In these circumstances, the insurance is permissible under Sharia.

-There are strict Shariah requirements on the permissibility of applying penalties for late payments.
-The Shariah position as outlined by Sheikh Mufti Taqi Usmani in his book can be summarised as follows:
+There are strict Sharia requirements on the permissibility of applying penalties for late payments.
+The Sharia position as outlined by Sheikh Mufti Taqi Usmani in his book can be summarised as follows:

 It is the practice of many conventional banks and financial institutions to include in their penalty rates the opportunity cost of the Customer’s default e.g. The Lender would have used that interest income (which the Customer has not paid) to on-lend to another customer and this default fee is effectively getting the Customer to compensate it for those lost profits.